-As innovators and systems integrators, Empire has taken well-proven technologies, modified them as required for our purposes and are using them in new and novel ways.
+As innovators and systems integrators, Empire has taken existing technologies, modified them as required for our purposes and are using them in new and novel ways.
 In order to obtain a patent, intellectual property ("IP") must be both new and novel and the concept development must have required ingenuity.
 Empire has protected some of its IP by patent and is protecting some of it by maintaining trade secrets confidential.
-Although it would not be prudent to provide technology specific details in this Offering Memorandum, we will highlight some of problems Empire faced and provide insight into how barriers to success were eliminated.
+Although it would not be prudent to provide technology specific details in this Offering Memorandum, we will highlight some of problems Empire faced and provide insight into how we have attempted to solve these problems.

 ICEs combust fuel to create kinetic energy.
-Combustion in ICEs is a chemical reaction between fuel and oxygen (atmospheric air is $\sim$ 21% oxygen).
+Combustion in ICEs is a chemical reaction between fuel and oxygen (atmospheric air is ~21% oxygen).
 Efficient combustion requires precise fuel-air ratios.

 The amount of oxygen in an ICE cylinder is the limiting factor in respect to combustion efficiency, that is, in respect to the amount of fuel that can be burned.
-If the fuel to oxygen ratio is too high not all fuel will be burned and the unburned fuel will be exhausted, resulting in emissions of green house gasses ("GHG") and other critical air contaminants ("CAC").
+If the fuel to oxygen ratio is too high not all fuel will be burned and the unburned fuel will be exhausted, resulting in emissions of greenhouse gasses ("GHG") and other critical air contaminants ("CAC").